ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ## 3.6 Prose Method

-You writes a paragraph of text like you would see in a story outline, describing the most essential elements of your character.
+You write a paragraph of text like you would see in a story outline, describing the most essential elements of your character.
 Include **keywords**, personality traits, important possessions, relationships, and anything else that suggests what you can do and why.
 The paragraph should be about 100 words long.

 Compose the description in complete, grammatical sentences.
 No lists of **abilities**; no sentence fragments.
 Your GM may choose to allow sentences like the previous one for emphasis or rhythmic effect, but not simply to squeeze in more cool things you can do.